Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-adding-a-side-menu.md

 And there you have it.
 We can now navigate through the tabs as well as the menu!

-You can find the full code for today's article on [GitHub](https://github.com/rebelchris/ionic-app/tree/side-menu).
+You can find the complete code for today's article on [GitHub](https://github.com/rebelchris/ionic-app/tree/side-menu).

 ### Thank you for reading, and let's connect!